Blogging Marathon# 63 -Journey through the cuisines: Day 3

 In a mixing bowl, sieve chickpea flour, salt, red chilli powder, turmeric powder, asafoetida.
 Mix it all well.
 Add water to make a pancake consistency batter.
 Add the onion, tomatoes, spinach and cilantro.
 Mix well.

 Heat a broad pan or tawa.
-Add a tsp of oil and pour a spoonful of the batter on it.
+Add a teaspoon of oil and pour a spoonful of the batter on it.
 Move the pan around and spread the batter evenly.

 Let it cook for a couple of minutes, turn it over and cook on medium flame for another couple of minutes.
 Once cooked, remove from pan and serve warm with green cilantro chutney and tomato ketchup.
 These pancakes taste amazing with buttered bread and masala chai.

 Let us check out the Blogging Marathon page for the other Blogging Marathoners doing BM# 63

 Chilka is my all time favorite breakfast.Whenever I feel like confused for breakfast I always make chilla.Yours looks delicious and filling.